 HFS London is a British Council registered agency and specialises in homestay accommodation for international students, professionals and tourists visiting London.
 HFS London works on behalf of many of London’s most established education institutions.

-We have over 2000 registered homestays in north, south, east and west London (zones 1-4) so if you are looking to stay with a host family in London then we will be happy to try and help.
+We have homestays registered in north, south, east and west London (zones 1-4) so if you are looking to stay with a host family in London then we will be happy to try and help.

 We look forward to hearing from you